Lyrekos Modes

 Playback Mode

-In Playback mode, the Leader selects any track — or any synchronized collection of tracks — from the Library and plays it for everyone.
-The Leader controls the mix and can adjust levels for each track in real time.
+In Playback mode, the Organizer selects any track — or any synchronized collection of tracks — from the Library and plays it for everyone.
+The Organizer controls the mix and can adjust levels for each track in real time.

 Playback mode is used to review what was just recorded, share a finished piece with the audience, or play a reference track before a session.